Petroleum Needle Coke Market Size, Share, Value, and Competitive Landscape 2021

 Petroleum needle coke is a needle-shaped carbon material produced by heating raw petroleum coke (a solid carbon derived from cracking of heavy oil), and is mainly used as the aggregate of artificial graphite electrodes in electric arc furnaces for the iron manufacturing industry..

-This report contains market size and forecasts of Petroleum Needle Coke in Japan, including the following market information:
+This report contains market size and forecasts of Petroleum Needle Coke in South Korea, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Petroleum Needle Coke manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Petroleum Needle Coke production and consumption in Japan
+This report also analyses and evaluates the COVID-19 impact on Petroleum Needle Coke production and consumption in South Korea

 Total Market by Segment: